civic-data/Checkbook/INSTALL.md

     *Notes:*

+    On some operating systems (e.g., CentOS 6.4), the MySQL daemon may not have been invoked at system startup, and furthermore the MySQL root password may not have been set yet.
+To deal with these situations respectively, do `sudo service mysqld start` and `mysqladmin -u root password "some_password"`.

     The path `data/checkbook_drupal.sql` is relative to the top of this source tree; you may need to give an absolute path or a different relative path when you issue the MySQL `source` command above, depending on where you invoked mysql.

-    In this demo, we are givig the MySQL user "checkbook@localhost" the password 'checkbook', to match the default setting in `/var/www/html/sites/default/settings.php`.
+    In this demo, we are giving the MySQL user "checkbook@localhost" the password 'checkbook', to match the default setting in `/var/www/html/sites/default/settings.php`.
 For a production
     installation, you would want to use a better password of course.